 Accommodation in Nairobi

 + PRO: Domestic staff are easy to find and affordable

-Culturally, employing domestic staff is the norm and they can be a great asset to an expat's household.
-This may not be something that new arrivals are used to, but likely something they will soon accept.
+Employing domestic staff is the norm here, and they can be a great asset to an expat household.
+This may not be something that new arrivals are used to, but likely something they will soon embrace.